alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 7. What is difference between Angular and AngularJS?
 8. What is virtual DOM in React?
 9. How to write some text to TextArea using JavaScript?
+10. how to call web api from angular?

 Azure